DatGreekChick/personal/README.md

 (online) humanity to prevent bots from submitting the form.
 It uses ReCAPTCHA v3, which is invisible.

-### Testing

-For testing, switch to the `testing` branch, which has my css import statements commented out in my various components.

 [medium article on codeburst]: https://codeburst.io/five-ways-becoming-a-software-engineer-made-me-a-wizard-de1060fc04d4
 [react]: https://reactjs.org/